zhaoyunED/leetBook/TwoPointer/4Sum.md

+#4Sum
 Given an array S of n integers, are there elements a, b, c, and d in S such that a + b + c + d = target?
 Find all unique quadruplets in the array which gives the sum of target.

 Note:
-Elements in a quadruplet (a,b,c,d) must be in non-descending order. (ie, a ¡Ü b ¡Ü c ¡Ü d) The solution set must not contain duplicate quadruplets.
+Elements in a quadruplet (a,b,c,d) must be in non-descending order. (ie, a â‰¤ b â‰¤ c â‰¤ d) The solution set must not contain duplicate quadruplets.
 For example, given array S = {1 0 -1 0 -2 2}, and target = 0.